 Advance Reservation Period (ARP) for Train Ticket Booking

 To help us plan our journey well in advance, Indian Railways offer you the facility of Advance Reservation.
-About 97% of the Advance Reservation centres are computerised, making it possible for us to book our ticket from anywhere to anywhere.
-Here we are giving details about ✅ Advance Reservation Period (ARP) of various trains by Indian Railway and IRCTC.
+About 97% of the Advance Reservation centers are computerized, making it possible for us to book our ticket from anywhere to anywhere.
+Here we are giving details about ✅ the Advance Reservation Period (ARP) of various trains by Indian Railway and IRCTC.

 ✅ How many days in advance can I reserve my ticket?